mrezaei92/TriHorn-Net/README.md

 # TriHorn-Net
-This repository contains the PyTorch implementation of TriHorn-Net.
+This repository contains the PyTorch implementation of [TriHorn-Net: A Model for Accurate Depth-Based 3D Hand Pose Estimation](https://arxiv.org/abs/2206.07117).
 It contains easy instruction to replicate the results reported in the paper.
-arXiv preprint can be found at: https://X.com

 ### Introduction